-- 8. To adjust the speed, turn the throttle control in or out, as needed, until the engine runs smoothly at a speed capable of withstanding use of the hydraulic controls.
-The hydraulic controls should now be functional. - 9.
-Before shutting it off, allow the engine to cool down by running at a slow idle for thirty seconds. - 10.
-Once the engine is cool, turn or push the throttle completely in and turn the ignition switch key to the OFF position.
+- 5. When the engine starts, release the key. - 6.
+To adjust the speed, turn the throttle control in or out, as needed, until the engine runs smoothly at a speed capable of withstanding use of the hydraulic controls.
+The hydraulic controls should now be functional. - 7.
+Before shutting it off, allow the engine to cool down by running at a slow idle for thirty seconds. - Once the engine is cool, turn or push the throttle completely in and turn the ignition switch key to the OFF position.